 At first the crowd just stared.
 Then laughed, thinking he was the comic relief.
 And eventually their chuckles turned into hatred, as this man was interrupting their violent entertainment.

 Well, you can probably imagine what happens next .
 No one wants to hear this when they are enjoying a great match--so one of the gladiator stabs him.
 Some stories say he was also stoned.
 Others say everyone left the stadium in silence.
-One thing is for sure--
+One thing is for sure--he made them think.

 It was in the near future, some say the very next day, that the Emperor made an edict declaring that there would be no more gladiator games.